cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ### b.
 Check for invalid numeric values

-Due to the process in which the table was imported into the database, all datatypes were initially set to TEXT, this was then later corrected using ALTER TABLE and ALTER COLUMN e.g.
+Due to the process in which the table was imported into the database, all datatypes were initially set to `TEXT`, this was then later corrected using `ALTER TABLE` and `ALTER COLUMN` e.g.

 ```sql
 ALTER TABLE listings
 ALTER COLUMN id TYPE INT USING id::INT;
 ```
 Therefore, invalid characters in the numeric columns were removed in this process.
-Data which was deemed unreasonable such as minimum nights available being 0 or negative was flagged, this was added to `listings_clean` as the numeric_flag column.
+Data which was deemed unreasonable such as minimum nights available being 0 or negative was flagged, this was added to `listings_clean` as the `numeric_flag` column.

 ```sql
 ALTER TABLE listings_clean